dischargedpremise/dischargedpremise.github.io/_posts/2017-01-21-program-verification-dafny-intro.md

 Dafny program verifier finished with 4 verified, 0 errors
 ```

+## Conclusion
-It is always delightful to be sure that our program is proved correct with respect to a set of formally specified requirements.
+It is good to be sure that our program is correct with respect to formally specified requirements.
+We wrote postconditions to accurately capture the relation between inputs and the output, which enabled Dafny to prove that our program actually satisfies the requirements.
+In general, it takes more than mere postconditions to prove the correctness of complex programs.
+We will be required to augment programs with *preconditions* and postcondtions.
+We will see more of these ideas in other articles of this blog.

 [1]: https://github.com/dischargedpremise/program-verification/blob/master/dafny/intro/max2.dfy